ArianZambrano/kisaragi-partners/README.md

 1. Install vercel with "npm install vercel -g"
 2. Build the application with "vercel"
 3. Set your credentials for Github Oauth (If you haven't created a project, you can do it at that time)
-4. Every action set on workflow setting will be reflected on vercel
+4. Every action set on workflow setting will be reflected on vercel, you can run via CLI the command "vercel --prod" to run directly to the production enrivonment.

 ## Learn More